 Charges for an MMS Service are based on the number of MMS you send.
 An MMS can be a maximum total file size of 600kb which includes a maximum of 190kb for text content and a maximum of 410kb for an image.
 It is not possible to send an MMS any larger than this through the platform.
 Where an MMS is sent to multiple End Users, each one is counted separately.

 (a) Your ‘Billing Period’ is the period between bills.
 Unless your Application Form states otherwise, our standard Billing Period is monthly.

 (b) We can bill a part-period eg to align your Billing Period with the first day of each month.

 (a) We may charge you an extra Charge if:

-(b) If you request a paper bill when that is not the standard method for a Plan, the extra Charge is $5 per bill, or as otherwise notified in our Price List.
+(b) If you request a paper bill when that is not the standard method for a Plan or request additional services such as those listed in (a)(ii) above, the extra Charge is $5 per bill, or as otherwise agreed between the parties.

 (a) We may late bill.

 (b) Some Charges in a Bill may relate to a previous Billing Period.